Marstronix218/hierarchical-todo-list-app/README.md

 ## Development Notes

-- The depth limit of 3 levels is enforced in the UI (see `TaskItem.js` line 124)
 - Tasks cascade delete (deleting a task deletes all subtasks)
-- Moving tasks only works for top-level tasks (enforced in backend)
+- Tasks can be moved across lists or reparented; cycles (moving under your own descendant) are prevented server-side
 - Collapsed state is saved per-task in the database
 - JWT tokens expire after 7 days

 ## Known Limitations

-1. Top-level tasks only can be moved between lists (as per MVP requirements)
-2. Maximum nesting depth of 3 levels (task → subtask → sub-subtask)
-3. No task reordering within a list
-4. No task editing (title is immutable after creation)
+1. No explicit drag-and-drop reordering yet (moves are via the Move action modal)
-5. No forgot password functionality
+2. No forgot password functionality

 ## Future Enhancements